 - 1. Critical thinking and problem-solving: Students present clinical cases, developing the progressive ability to formulate a differential diagnosis, treatment plan, and medically appropriate orders.
 Using both small and large group dynamics, clinical reasoning skills are practiced weekly.
 Medical informatics and usage of library resources are emphasized as well as the interpretation of laboratory values and radiographic images. - 2.
-Communication skills: Information-gathering and collaboration with clinical medical staff are essential skills for physicians as they work with rural, geriatric, and ethnically diverse patient populations in primary care clinics and hospitals.
+Communication skills: Information-gathering and collaboration with clinical medical staff are essential skills for physicians as they prepare to work in populous states like Florida.
+Students should be able to converse within rural settings, within the geriatric populations, and with the variety of citizens utilizing primary care clinics and hospitals.
 Students will integrate technology, oral clinical presentations, and team-based collaboration to enhance the effective exchange of information. - 3.
 Life-long learning skills: Self-directed learning will be reinforced by a review of current guidelines for care during case presentation preparation, Journal Club, and utilization of the electronic library.
 Completion of the Quality Improvement Project and identification of an evidence-based, measurable, problem that will benefit from the quality improvement process will enhance independent analysis and synthesis of relevant information. - 4.
 Humanism in medicine: The students' ethical and professional growth will be developed by personal reflection on their work and the perspective gained from the lives of patients via the PACE sessions.
-These cases will directly explore medical ethics and emphasize the biopsychosocial aspect of medical care via written and verbal assignments.
+These cases will directly explore medical ethics and emphasize thebiopsychosocial aspect of medical care via written and verbal assignments.